funRiceGenes/funRiceGenes.github.io/_posts/OS/A/2015-01-20-OsARP~OsCTP.md

 * **Key message**
     + The OsARP gene was introduced into tobacco under the control of the cauliflower mosaic virus 35S promoter
     + Overexpression of OsARP in transgenic tobacco plants resulted in salt tolerance, and the plants had a higher rate of photosynthesis and effective PSII photon yield when compared with the wild type
-    + " Overexpression of OsARP in transgenic tobacco plants resulted in salt tolerance, and the plants had a higher rate of photosynthesis and effective PSII photon yield when compared with the wild type
-    + Overexpression of a new rice vacuolar antiporter regulating protein OsARP improves salt tolerance in tobacco"
+    + Overexpression of a new rice vacuolar antiporter regulating protein OsARP improves salt tolerance in tobacco

 * **Connection**